Repeated Measurements [EL002]

 Prof. Dimitris Rizopoulos, PhD

-The introduction to R course of NIHES and Using R for Statistics in Medical Research (CK020), previously part of Courses for the Quantitative Researcher (SC17) or equivalent knowledge.
-Familiarity with standard regression models such as the multiple linear regression and logistic regression model.
+Biostatistics I (CK020, previously CC02) and Biostatistics II (CK030, previously EP03), or equivalent knowledge (i.e., familiarity with standard regression models such as the multiple linear regression and logistic regression model, and R).
 No previous experience of repeated measurements analysis is required.

 Detailed information about this course: